zabackary/open-chess-clock/README.md

-# Open Chess Clock
+# OpenChessClock

 A simple chess clock for the _Arduino Uno_ (specifically the r3, though it probably doesn't matter) that, since it uses `embedded-hal`, can easily be adapted for other platforms.
 Basically, it has an up/P1 button, a down/P2 button, and a start/stop/select button for configuration.

+> [!NOTE]
-> [!NOTE] On my Arduino Uno r3, there is about a half-second drift per minute of
+> On my Arduino Uno r3, there is about a half-second drift per minute of
 > runtime compared to my computer clock.

+OpenChessClock even has a web interface for when you want the time to be even bigger!
+Find out more in [`/www`](/www).
+It connects to the clock over WebSerial and shows the time, or can operate independently if needed.
+Screenshots are below.

-## Pictures
+## Pictures and Screenshots

 ![openchessclock-real](https://github.com/zabackary/open-chess-clock/assets/137591653/dd571ff2-32ce-47e8-b64f-7c51153bbb39)
 ![openchessclock-web](./www/assets/sync.png)